-Graduate Certificate in Pediatric Primary Care
+Graduate Certificate Pediatric Nurse Practitioner - Primary Care

 The certificate must be earned within three years.
 No transfer of credit will be accepted for a certificate program.
 A minimum grade point average of 3.0 must be achieved.
 All course work must be completed in accordance with the academic procedures of the College and the Graduate School governing graduate scholarship and degrees.